JoaoTeixeira13/circe/README.md

 -   In the personal profile, users can add and display their **personal plant collections**.
 -   Users can **follow** or **unfollow** other users.
 -   Users can **visit other users profiles**, and view their collections and what they have for trade.
--   In the gardens component, users can keep up with a **feed of plants from other users collections they follow**, ordered by most recently updated.
+-   In the gardens component, users can keep up with a **feed of plants from other users collections they follow**, ordered by most recently uploaded.

 ## 🌱 Technology